 Here's a deluxe snow removal machine.
 Maybe one of your neighbors is named Matt?

-Draft control is for plowing and a few other "Ground Engaging" implements.
-If the implement does not dig into the ground, move the small lever UP and use Position Control.
-The correct way to operate the lift when you are plowing is to move the small Draft Control Lever down to the Draft Control position.
-Slowly push the Touch Control Lever down.
+All 9N, 2N and 8N tractors have Draft Control.
+Draft Control is hands-free for plowing.
+When the plow hits denser soil, the additional resistance would normally cause the tractor tires to slip.
+Without draft control, the operator would have to manually raise the plow slightly to keep the tractor moving forward.
+Draft control constantly varies plow depth in small amounts so there is minimal wheel spin.
+The operator can now concentrate on driving straight furrows.
+The correct way to operate the lift when you are plowing is to slowly push the Touch Control Lever down.
 The plow should drop to the ground.
-STOP moving the Touch Control Lever.
+Immediately STOP moving the Touch Control Lever.
 Start moving forward and let the plow work.
 The plow should go into the ground a little and continue running at that depth.
-Continue to push the Touch Control Lever down in small increments until the plow is running at the depth you want to use.
-Loosen the wing nut and move the Touch Control Lever stop to mark this position on the quadrant.
-Now, every time you lower the Touch Control Lever to the stop, the plow will run at the same depth for every pass through the field.
+Continue to push the Touch Control Lever down in small increments until the plow is running at the depth you want.
+Loosen the wing nut and move the Touch Control lever stop to mark this position on the quadrant.
+Now, every time you lower the Touch Control lever to the stop, the plow will run at the same depth.

 A landscape rake can be used to move rocks, roots, and trash after the ground has been worked with a bottom plow and/or disc.
 There are several powered rock pickers that will do a better job in a shorter time.
 Rocks tend to get pushed to the surface each winter as the soil freezes and thaws, so rock picking is an annual chore in many fields.